lawsberryPi/VenminderBowlingGameExercise/README.md

 ## Data Type
 ![LinkedListDataType](https://github.com/lawsberryPi/VenminderBowlingGameExercise/assets/25314065/587ecc14-0726-4bba-a618-85405177d29a)

-Singly Linked Lists can represent bowling score frame appropriately, each node has the following properties list in the table:
+Singly Linked Lists can represent bowling score frame appropriately, each node has the following properties listed in the table:
 | FrameRolls    | Type       | Description                               |
 |---------------|------------|-------------------------------------------|
 | FrameNumber   | int        | indicate which frame this node represents |